ZiqiQMUL/IAPG-DEMO/README.txt

 #INTRODUCTION

-This is a Unity DEMO with a single scene, containing an agent simulation in a 2D procedurally generated level.
+This is a Unity demo with a single scene, containing an agent simulation in a 2D procedurally generated level.

-This DEMO implements:
+This demo implements:
 1) A constructive level generator which generates levels using cellular automata.
 2) A collection of autonomous agents that inhabit the generated level.
 The agent AI use both steering behaviours and behaviour trees, utilising the https://github.com/sturdyspoon/unity-movement-ai and https://github.com/meniku/NPBehave libraries.